Review | ‘Boys State’ film offers hope about our next generation of leaders

 What is the appropriate response to this fascinating look at the next generation of civic engagement — which explores how polarization has trickled down to those who are not even old enough to vote?
 Arguably, it is neither hope nor despair.
 Rather, it seems that a realistic balance between the two is in order.
 “Boys State” is a portrait of the country in microcosm: divided, but not yet irredeemably lost.

 PG-13.
-Available on Apple TV+.
+Available on Apple TV Plus.
 Contains some strong language and mature thematic elements.
 109 minutes.